Background pattern

 1. What is Zarzio and what is it used for

-Zarzio is a white blood cell growth factor (granulocyte colony-stimulating factor) and belongs to a group of medications called cytokines.
-Growth factors are proteins that are produced naturally in the body but can also be manufactured through biotechnology for use as medications.
+Zarzio is a white blood cell growth factor (granulocyte-colony stimulating factor) and belongs to a group of medicines called cytokines.
+Growth factors are proteins that are produced naturally in the body but can also be made using biotechnology for use as medicines.
 Zarzio works by stimulating the bone marrow to produce more white blood cells.

-A reduction in the number of white blood cells (neutropenia) can occur for various reasons and makes your body less able to fight off infections.
-Zarzio stimulates the bone marrow to rapidly produce new white blood cells.
+A decrease in the number of white blood cells (neutropenia) can occur for various reasons and makes your body less able to fight infections.
+Zarzio stimulates the bone marrow to produce new white blood cells quickly.

 Zarzio can be used:

-• to increase the number of white blood cells after chemotherapy treatment to help prevent infections;
+• to increase the number of white blood cells after chemotherapy to help prevent infections;

 • to increase the number of white blood cells after a bone marrow transplant to help prevent infections;

-• before undergoing high-dose chemotherapy so that the bone marrow can produce more stem cells that can be collected and later returned to the body after treatment.
-These stem cells can be extracted from yourself or a donor.
-The stem cells will return to the bone marrow and produce blood cells;
+• before receiving high-dose chemotherapy so that the bone marrow produces more stem cells that can be collected and given back to your body after treatment.
+These can be collected from you or a donor.
+The stem cells will then return to your bone marrow and produce blood cells;

 • to increase the number of white blood cells if you have severe chronic neutropenia to help prevent infections;